Select your language

 Magnetic flux

-Magnetic flux (Phi, Φ) describes the total strength of a magnet.
-The unit of measurement is the volt-second (Vs), also known as Weber (Wb) or formerly Maxwell (Mx).
+Magnetic flux (Φ, Phi) describes the total strength of a magnet.
+It is measured in volt-seconds (Vs), also known as Weber (Wb), or, formerly, Maxwell (Mx).

-A flux meter is required to measure magnetic flux.
-These instruments are more complex than handheld magnetic field or permeability meters; they are often laboratory instruments, but can also be handheld instruments with a Helmholtz torque coil attached.
+A fluxmeter is required to measure magnetic flux.
+These devices are more complex than handheld devices used to measure magnetic fields or permeability.
+They are often laboratory instruments, though there are also handheld devices with a connected Helmholtz torque coil.
+To measure magnetic flux density, you can use precise magnetic field measurement solutions.

 Magnetism and magnetic field measurement